ErpNetDocs/tech/advanced/document-amounts/index.md

 Additional amounts may also be used to report the external activities of an enterprise company.

-For example, if a salesman in a company receives commissions or other additions to their salaries equal to a percentage of the turnover they achieve, the commision may be entered as an additional amount in the sales order, which is a **percentage** of the amount to pay.
+For example, if a salesman in a company receives commission or other additions to their salaries equal to a percentage of the turnover they achieve, the commision may be entered as an additional amount in the sales order, which is a **percentage** of the amount to pay.

 -------